dubreuia/intellij-plugin-save-actions/README.md

 Will remove unnecessary semicolon.

+### Add missing @Override annotations

+Will add missing @Override annotations to all inherited methods.

 ## Bugs / features

 Dat plugin do not work?
 You want more features?
 You can [ask me on twitter](https://twitter.com/dubreuia) or [create an issue on github](https://github.com/dubreuia/intellij-plugin-save-actions/issues).